 Using an 8×10-inch view camera, American photographer Nicholas Nixon began shooting lovely black and white portraits of the Brown Sisters: his wife Bebe and her sisters, Heather, Mimi and Laurie, in 1975.
 They decided to make it an annual tradition and were photographed together for 36 straight years (until 2010).
-The blog 22 Words notes that they always pose in the same order: Heather, Mimi, Bebe, and Laurie.
+They always pose in the same order: Heather, Mimi, Bebe, and Laurie.
 The project is called “The Brown Sisters” and in 2008, a book titled Nicholas Nixon: The Brown Sisters.
 Thirty-Three Years was created chronicling its first thirty-three years.
 The photos from the series can be viewed at MoMA archives.

 In August of 1974, the photographer Nicholas Nixon made a group portrait of his wife, Bebe, and her three sisters, Heather, Mimi and Laurie–the Brown sisters.
 He did not keep that image, but in 1975 he made another portrait of the four, who then ranged in age between 15 and 25.
 Working with an 8×10-inch view camera, whose large negatives capture a wealth of detail and a luscious continuity of tone, Nixon did the same in 1976, and this second successful photograph prompted him to suggest to the sisters that they assemble for another portrait every year.
 The women agreed, and have continued to agree every year since.